Quantum reading capacity: General definition and bounds: Quantum reading protocols and quantum reading capacity

 The rate $R$ of a given $(n,R,\varepsilon)$ quantum reading protocol is equal to the number of bits read per channel use:

 \end{definition}

 To arrive at a definition of quantum reading capacity, we demand that there exist a sequence of reading protocols, indexed by $n$, for which the error probability $p_e\to 0$ as $n\to \infty$ at a fixed rate~$R$.
+In more detail, consider the following definitions: